 Tick-borne diseases are a major health problem in the United States.
 Among them, Lyme disease due to the Borrelia spp., Anaplasmosis due to Anaplasma spp., and Babesiosis caused by Babesia spp., account for a large number of cases occurring throughout the country.
-Most of these diseases are associated with significant morbidity and have also been associated with increased rates of fatality.
 Although treatment is readily available to combat these pathogens, a delay in initiating treatment can have deadly consequences.
 In many cases, treatment is started with clinical suspicion alone due to the rapid onset and progression of disease symptoms.
-This aggressive approach towards treatment stems from the lack of a rapid, sensitive and specific assay to diagnose the agents of these deadly infections.
-Conventional methods of diagnosis which include microscopic detection, serological assays lack the required sensitivity and specificity.
-A newer diagnostic platform that would enable a timely and precise detection of these pathogens would help the clinicians to use a more rational treatment regimen with improved patient outcomes.
+This aggressive approach toward treatment stems from the lack of a rapid, sensitive, and specific assay to diagnose the agents of these deadly infections.
+Conventional methods of diagnosis which include microscopic detection, and serological assays lack the required sensitivity and specificity.
+The current unmet need is the development of a newer diagnostic platform that would enable the timely and precise detection of these pathogens.

 - Infectious disease diagnostics